 We left National Park, and headed south on Christmas Day to get to our next destination, River Valley Lodge.
-This was a place that we were all looking forward to as it was going to be a secluded retreat where we could just kick back and unwind from the travels up until this point.

 By the pictures, this looked like it was going to be a nice forested retreat with comfortable rooms, and a homey kind of feel to it.